Carrier Strike Group 2: 2012–2014 operations

 On 25 July 2012, George H.W.
 Bush, began its four-month overhaul at Norfolk Naval Shipyard at Portsmouth, Virginia, which included scheduled short-term technical upgrades.
 Also undergoing maintenance during 2012 were the guided-missile destroyers Bainbridge, Mason, Bulkeley, Ross, and Barry, as well as the guided-missile frigate Kauffman.

 On 1 December 2012, the George H.W.
 Bush completed its maintenance cycle and began sea trials on 3 December 2012.
 After completing its sea trials on 4 December 2012, the Bush began its training and qualification cycle in preparation for the 2014 deployment of Carrier Strike Group Two.
 This included the on-loading of munitions in anticipation of the upcoming overseas deployment of Carrier Strike Group Two.

 The pre-deployment training cycle for Carrier Strike Group Two began with the successful completion of its Tailored Ship's Training Availability/Final Evaluation Problem (TSTA/FEP) training exercises on 23 August 2013.
 TSTA integrated individual units of Carrier Strike Group Two into a single formation while FEP is a graded 48-hour training evolution that evaluated how effectively the strike group operated together.
 These exercises were the first time that the George H.W.
 Bush and Carrier Air Wing Eight had operated together since 2011.
 On 20 November 2013, Carrier Strike Group Two began its 29-day Composite Training Unit Exercise (COMPTUEX).
 This series of training exercises were designed to certify the carrier strike group's deployment readiness by testing its capability to react to real-world scenarios as an integrated naval combat formation.
-This included CVW-8 aircraft flying live bombing runs at the U.S. Navy's Pinecastle Bombing Range in Ocala National Forest, Florida between 18–18 December 2013.
+This included CVW-8 aircraft flying live bombing runs at the U.S. Navy's Pinecastle Bombing Range in Ocala National Forest, Florida, between 18 and 18 December 2013.

 At the start of 2014, Carrier Strike Group Two was in port and not underway.